At Five in the Afternoon

 At Five in the Afternoon (پنج عصر) is a 2003 film by Iranian writer-director Samira Makhmalbaf.
-It tells the story of an ambitious young woman trying to gain an education in Afghanistan after the defeat of the Taliban.
+It tells the story of an ambitious young woman trying to gain an education in Afghanistan after the 2001 ouster of the Taliban rule.
 The title comes from a Federico García Lorca poem and is a tale of flourishing against the odds.

-It is the first film of Afghanistan since the fall of the Taliban.
+It was the first film from Afghanistan following the fall of the Taliban.

 The film premiered In Competition at the 2003 Cannes Film Festival and was awarded the Jury Prize and the Prize of the Ecumenical Jury.
 It won Golden Peacock (Best Film) at the 34th International Film Festival of India.

 Plot

-Nogreh is a young woman living in a war-torn Kabul with her father, sister-in-law and her sister-in-law's baby. covertly attending an all girls school against her conservative father's wishes.
+Nogreh is a young woman living in a war-torn Kabul with her father, sister-in-law and her sister-in-law's baby, covertly attending an all girls school against her conservative father's wishes.
 Nogreh is one of the few girls at the school who dreams of one day becoming president.
 While searching for water one day after school she comes across several truckloads of refugees returning from Pakistan and helps them resettle in the ruins she calls home.
 However, the number of refugees overwhelms the shelter where her family have been living and they are eventually forced out by several other families.
-They manage to find shelter in an abandoned airplane but this, too, is eventually overcrowded by refugees.
+They manage to find shelter in an abandoned airplane but this, too, is eventually overcrowded by the returning refugees.

 Nogreh meets a refugee among the ruins who is a poet.
 She asks him if he knows whether the president of Pakistan is a man or a woman and he, like everyone else, does not know.
 However, after befriending Nogreh and learning of her ambitions to be president, he helps procure political speeches and goes with her to a photographer to get photos of her that she can use to campaign.

 Nogreh's father learns from one of the refugees that his son has died.
 Unwilling to tell his daughter-in-law, he moves the family further into the desert where his grandson dies of starvation and malnourishment.

 In the desert they meet an old man who is waiting by his donkey, who is dying of hunger and thirst.
 The man had been trying to get to the city to speak on behalf of Osama Bin Laden to try to prevent him from being given to the Americans.
-Nogreh's father informs him he is too late and that the Americans have already invaded.
-After Nogreh's father buries his grandson the family continues on into the desert.
+Nogreh's father informs him he is too late and that the Americans have already invaded Afghanistan.
+After Nogreh's father buries his grandson the family continues on deeper into the desert.